Welcome to CoastalMobile.com, your one-stop source for Southern Delaware real estate. Questions? Call or Text Mike's Cell 302-258-4368

 Q: Can we send more photos of a particular property?

 A: No!
-In 7 years of selling mobile homes and shooting thousands of additional photos at the request of e-mail inquiries no one who's ever asked for additional photos of a particular house ever ends up buying that house.
-If you would like to pay us for our time & gas however we will be happy to shoot additional photos.
+In 15 years of selling mobile homes and shooting thousands of additional photos at the request of e-mail inquiries, no one who's ever asked for additional photos of a particular house ever ends up buying that house.
+If you would like to pay us, we have a professional photographer on staff who will be happy to shoot additional photos.
 If you end up buying a house from us we will even refund the photography money.

 A: We try not to get in the middle of things but we recommend not marrying anyone who will divorce you, take all your money, try to steal your children repeatedly or take you to family court to fend against high priced "Hired Gun" attorneys for the next 10 years of your life.